-In conjunction with Good Work Foundation (GWF) Sabi Sabi Private Game Reserve opened the Lillydale Digital Learning Campus (LDLC) earlier this month on the Hlomani High School premises
+In conjunction with Good Work Foundation (GWF) Sabi Sabi Private Game Reserve opened the Lillydale Digital Learning Campus (LDLC) on the Hlomani High School premises

 GWF, a registered NGO, has been working with education in Africa since 2003.
 The LDLC is a platform for learners in rural spaces to navigate the fast-paced world of the digital marketplace.